In Flames Fan Guide

 Frequently Asked Questions

 ATMs and payment options?
 ATMs are available in Villava and Pamplona.
-Most venues accept card payments for tickets and merchandise, but it’s always wise to carry some cash for smaller purchases or in case of card machine issues.
+Sala Totem will likely accept card payments for drinks and merchandise, but carrying some cash is always a good idea for smaller purchases or in case of any technical issues.

 Top Tips for In Flames at Sala Totem